The Real Reason Ford called its new EV the Mustang Mach-E

 Ford chose to build an SUV for the same reason almost every other automaker has done so for their first all-electric offering: they’re what sell.

-The controversy will spur the creation of more articles like this one, videos, and online arguments, giving a signal boost to the car’s existence.
+The controversy will spur the creation of more articles like this one along with videos and online arguments—all giving a signal boost to the car’s existence.

 With the name, modern Mustang-inspired styling, and website copy about “exhilarating performance,” Ford is positioning the Mustang Mach-E to be the pick for people who want the best-performing electric crossover available.
 The Driver’s Choice.

 Ford is planning on giving the Mustang Mach-E the power to back it up, though these numbers aren’t official just yet.